 - Sliced peppers the mini’s work great cut in half length wise to use to scoop your dip

 - Canned Mini Corns (rinsed)

 - Chickpea Hummus

-If you can find a small honeycomb it makes a great addition or drizzle honey over the hard cheese you chose (asiago, old cheddar)
+If you can find a small honeycomb it makes a great addition, or for an added kick drizzle honey over the hard cheese you chose (asiago, old cheddar).

 - Starfruit sliced

-Fresh baguette always works however a selection of crackers are always a hit.
-Bread Sticks in the middle of your Board add dimension and halfway between crackers and bread
+Fresh baguette always works on a charcuterie board; however, a selection of crackers is always a hit.
+Bread sticks in the middle of your board add dimension and halfway between you can put crackers and bread.